Snowbird, Utah: Ski resort

 Both areas receive more than 500 in of snowfall per year due to lake-effect enhancement from the Great Salt Lake, making them the second snowiest ski areas in the United States (after the ones in the Cascades).
 In contrast to the humid and wet conditions in the Cascades near the Pacific Ocean, the arid condition of the Great Basin produces very dry and powdery snow, making Snowbird and Alta top global destinations for powder-skiing aficionados.
 Another benefit of being East of the Great Salt Lake is that salt from the lake provides the condensation nuclei that creates ice pellet snow that doesn't pack like normal snowflakes.
 Loose powder for days after a snowfall is common.
 On very windy days the salt is lifted thousands of feet and has been known to coat the windshield of airplanes flying into Salt Lake City.

-Snowbird, which operates primarily on privately owned land, usually closes on Memorial Day in late May while the occasional ski year can last as long as the Fourth of July on the upper part of the mountain (accessed by the aerial tram), perennially offering the longest ski season in Utah as other Utah resorts must close earlier because they are on Forest Service land.
-Snowbird has a skiable area of 2500 acre with a vertical drop of 3240 ft from the summit of Hidden Peak, which has an elevation of above 11000 ft.
+Snowbird usually closes on Memorial Day in late May while the occasional ski year can last as long as the Fourth of July on the upper part of the mountain (accessed by the aerial tram), perennially offering the longest ski season in Utah.
+Snowbird, which operates primarily on privately owned land, has a skiable area of 2500 acre with a vertical drop of 3240 ft from the summit of Hidden Peak, which has an elevation of above 11000 ft.
 Hidden Peak is serviced by an aerial tram from the base area.

 The resort covers three drainage areas: Peruvian Gulch, Gad Valley, and Mineral Basin.
 Snowbird is perennially celebrated by industry magazines for its exceptional snowfall, vast and wide-ranging terrain and easy accessibility from the Salt Lake City International Airport.